hesenhuseynov/CSharp.Via.CLR.Modern.Revision/book/chapter1/01-02-combining-managed-modules-into-assemblies.md

 You may physically have:
 * **One .dll file** → 1 assembly (Standard)
-* **One manifest .dll/.exe + one or more separate .netmodule files → 1 logical assembly (Legacy/Rare)
+* ** One manifest .dll/.exe + one or more separate .netmodule files → 1 logical assembly (Legacy/Rare)
-* **A single-file published app** bundling dozens of assemblies → “Physically” 1 file, but “Logically” many assemblies
+* ** A single-file published app can bundle many assemblies into one physical file; they remain logically separate assemblies, and the runtime loads them from the bundle (sometimes extracting, depending on publish settings).
 * **A NativeAOT app** → No IL at all, yet the concept of an assembly still existed at build time

 This clear separation allows .NET to scale into scenarios the original CLR design never anticipated.